Health screenings made simple

 8. Vision exam

-Routine eye exams aren’t just for checking your vision.
+Routine eye exams are for more than just checking your vision.
 Your eye provider can also check for other eye diseases that may not have obvious symptoms, like glaucoma and macular degeneration.
 Glaucoma happens when pressure builds up in the eye and can hurt the nerve that helps you see.
 And macular degeneration causes blurry or lost vision in the center of what you see.
 Even if you don’t wear glasses, it’s a good idea to get your eyes checked every couple of years.

 Adults should get an eye exam at least every two years.
 You may need to go more often if you have certain eye risks or issues.
 Visit AetnaMedicare.com/LG to search for an in-network vision provider.
 Don’t have an account yet?
 Head to AetnaMedicare.com/RG to register.